Chatmanm1/roundDisplay/readMe.md

 The microcontroller is very limited with memory space so will need to communicate information to display over serial.

+Due the reflective nature of the cube the header and cpp files needed to be rewritten as the stock files for the display did not support reflecting over Y series.

 ##### Features
 - Display relevant computer CPU/RAM/CPU Usage.
 - Send reactions via bumps taps etc.